Mathieu-Desrochers/Learning-AWS/cloud-practitioner.md

 Messages are received by one, ASG based on queue length
 SNS - Simple Notification Service, Publish and subscribe
 Messages are received by all, Topic with name, Subscriptions (Lambda, HTTP, Email)
+MQ, Managed RabbitMQ or ActiveMQ (MQTT, AMQP), 3rd party alternatives to SQS and SNS
 Kinesis, Real-time streams, Data Streams to ingest (100k sources)
 Data Analytics to run SQL, Firehost to save (S3, Redshift, Elastic Search)